 She motioned for the older boy to come with her and they went to the clearing of the bandits and retrieved food and utensils they would need.
 Carlotta picked up two canteens and took the boy back to the children.
 “Eat,” she pointed to the food.
 “I will return,” she told him.
 “Do not be afraid.”

-An hour later, Carlotta padded into camp with the full canteens in her mouth and ambled toward the oldest boy.
+An hour later, Carlotta padded into camp with full canteens in her mouth and ambled toward the oldest boy.
 She laid them at his feet.
+He was frightened, she could smell his fear even though he didn’t back away.
+She couldn’t blame him after seeing the gore she’d left in the bandit’s camp last night.

 One of them was Victor.
 He stood looking at her and nodded slowly, then turned and herded the children toward the village.
-Carlotta padded quietly around the totem as she always did, thinking of her sweet Maman.
+Carlotta padded around the totem as she always did, thinking of her sweet Maman and rubbing her soft fur against the totem till it shone.
 Victor glanced back as she disappeared into the forest.

 “The panther brought us here,” the boy told Victor, looking over his shoulder.

 “Were you stolen from your family?”
-Victor asked him.
+Victor asked.

 "But... but there's a girl.
 Who is she?
-Why does the girl stay out there all alone?”
+Why does she stay out there all alone?”